jgte29/team-harvey-wiley-proj04/README.md

 | **75% Adequacy** | $\times$ | | $\times$ | | 0.50 |
 | **50% Adequacy** | $\times$ | $\times$ | $\times$ | | 0.75 |

    As we see in the able above, Adequacy Share at some Adequacy Level $\alpha$ is the proportion of nutrients for which a housholds total intake of the nutrient is greater than or equal to $\alpha$.
+      - Seaborn Error:
+         - If you are getting the following error: `No such keys(s): ‘mode.use_inf_as_null`:
+             i) Uncomment the code in the cell below and run it. ii) Restart the notebook's kernel.
+             iii) Refresh the page. <br>
+             **Warning** - Make sure that the aforementioned code is commented once you successfully updated the notebook.
+              ```python
+              ### Uncomment this code
+              # ! pip install --upgrade seaborn
+              ```